adi518/react-ryo-cli/static/media/README.1fd425ed.md

 ### Available scripts

-Out of the box, every `react-scripts` script will work except for `eject`, as ejecting beats the purpose of having a custom CLI.
+Out of the box, every `react-scripts` script will work except for `eject`, as ejecting defeats the purpose of having a custom CLI.

 ### Configuration files placement in file structure with default CRA boilerplate